• Skip to primary navigation

 A Rustic Yarn That’s Perfect for Autumn

-The SubLime Sweater is made using Lion Brand LB Collection Merino Yak Alpaca Yarn.
-It is a merino wool yarn mixed with yak and alpaca giving it a rustic look and a lovely feel and warmth.
+The SubLime Sweater uses Lion Brand LB Collection Merino Yak Alpaca Yarn.
+It is a merino wool yarn mixed with yak and alpaca, giving it a rustic look and a lovely feel and warmth.

 I’ve never worked with Lion Brand Yarns before but knew at once when the yarn arrived that it would be perfect for this sweater.
 The drape and texture of the yarn is perfect for the lemon peel stitch and make it a very light sweater that is warm and cozy.